 The Environmental Law Section (ELS) invites you to join our mentorship program.
-The ELS Mentorship Program pairs newer attorneys with more experienced attorneys to provide the following benefits:
+The ELS Mentorship Program pairs newer attorneys and law students with more experienced attorneys to provide the following benefits:

 For mentees.
-Newer attorneys can broaden their network, develop meaningful professional relationships, gain valuable knowledge and insight into the profession, or even successfully transition from another field into practicing environmental law.
+Newer attorneys and law students can broaden their network, develop meaningful professional relationships, gain valuable knowledge and insight into the profession, or even successfully transition from another field into practicing environmental law.

 For mentors.
-More experienced attorneys can contribute to the professional development of new attorneys, identify potential new hires, develop their own communication and leadership skills, and experience the value of giving back to the profession.
+More experienced attorneys can contribute to the professional development of new attorneys and law students, identify potential new hires, develop their own communication and leadership skills, and experience the value of giving back to the profession.

 Participants may have different objectives, interests, or communication styles.
 We encourage you to develop your own personal ways for sharing your experiences with one another.
 At minimum, the mentor and mentee should: